ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 -   Earned 65% of male salaries
 -   Women gave up jobs for returning men

-On one hand, the war effort allowed women to work in manual jobs and to some extent
+On one hand, the war effort allowed women to work in manual jobs and to some extent were emancipated.
+On the other hand,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDcxNDI2MjkwLC0xNzczMDQ3Nzc2LDE1ND
+eyJoaXN0b3J5IjpbODg5NTg2NjgxLC0xNzczMDQ3Nzc2LDE1ND
 czNTY5OTEsLTQ2ODc2NTA3MCwxNjkxMjQ4OTY0LDE1OTYzOTU2
 NTQsLTEwODUzNjQ0MjMsLTMyMDcwNTYwLC03Mzg5MjY2MzMsMT
 c0NTUzMjk0NywtMTQ0Nzg5ODQ4MiwyMTgyMzg2ODQsLTE0MDI1